-If you explore how much you need to retire, you might hear big numbers like $2 million.
+You might hear big numbers like $2 million if you explore how much money you need to retire.
 But do you really need that much?
-Can you get by on something substantially less than that and live comfortably?
+Can you get by on something substantially less than that and still live comfortably?

-The answer may be "Yes" for some people.
-However, the real question is whether you have the financial resources to support your level of spending for the rest of your life.
-To figure that out, learn how much income a couple might expect with $300,000 in a retirement account.
+The answer may be "Yes" for some people, but the real question is whether you have the financial resources to support your level of spending for the rest of your life.
+To figure that out, you have to know how much income a couple might expect with $300,000 in a retirement account.

-While the example below might not match your situation perfectly, you can apply the same concepts and calculations to help figure out your retirement plan.
+The example below might not match your situation perfectly, but you can apply the same concepts and calculations to help figure out your retirement plan.

 - Retiring on $300,000 may be possible for some people, but you'll need to have a strategy in order for that to work.

-- Social Security, pensions, and other sources of income can help supplement any money you have saved.
+- Social Security, pensions, and other sources of income can help supplement any money you've saved.

 - Be sure you're prepared for healthcare costs, taxes, market losses, and other factors that may impact your money in retirement.